jorgerojas26/lazysql/README.md

 I wanted to have a tool like that, but for SQL.
 I didn't find one that fits my needs so i created one myself.

+I live in the terminal, so if you are like me, this tool can become handy for you too.

 This is my first Open Source project, also, this is my first Golang project.
 I am not a brilliant programmer.
 I am just a typical Javascript developer that wanted to learn a new language, i also wanted a TUI SQL Client, so, white and bottled.

 This project is in ALPHA stage, please feel free to critize my spaghetti code.